 5.1.
 Legal basis pursuant to Article 6

 The basis for lawfulness of processing within the operations of court staff can also largely be related to assessment regarding the judiciary as a whole.
 The judicial system presents a vital branch of the state structure, performed by public bodies established through law.
 As such, the jurisdiction and authority of courts is defined and based on the law and represents primarily an exercise of public authority.

-The main basis for lawfulness of personal data processing through the court can therefore be seen in Article 6 para.
+The adequate legal basis for personal data processing by the court staff as part of their operations must be assessed with respect to specifics of the given operation and its purpose.
+The core of the activities of the court staff is directly or indirectly related to the performance of the judicial capacity by the court and its judges.
+As such, the basis for lawfulness of the processing can be primarily seen in Article 6 para.
 1 lit. e, as the necessary processing for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
-The lawfulness of processing through the court staff, considering the broad understanding of this term presented in previous sections, derives from the legal basis of processing applicable to the operations of the controller, i.e. the court.
-The primary relationship between the court staff and the court is based upon an employment contract, which leads to the application of Article 29.
-The members of court staff are therefore in this regard to be perceived as persons acting (within the bounds of their assigned tasks as employees) under the authority of the court, disregarding the need for qualification, if the court acts with regard to given processing as the controller or the processor.
+The lawfulness of processing through the court staff, considering the broad understanding of this term presented in previous chapters, derives from the legal basis of processing applicable to the operations of the controller, i.e. the court.
+The primary relationship between the court staff and the court is based upon an employment contract, which leads to the application of Article 29 GDPR.
+The members of court staff are therefore in this regard to be perceived as persons acting (within the bounds of their assigned tasks as employees) under the authority of the court.

+Not all tasks of the court staff can be perceived as linked to performance of the judicial capacity of the court.
+For activities outside of this scope, applicable legal basis for processing should be the necessity for compliance with a legal obligation to which the controller is subject (Article 6 para.
+1 lit. c).
+Such legal obligations can originate from provisions of the employment law, tax law, act on access to information or other legislative acts.

-The other legal basis under Article 6 are less likely to be applicable to the performance of the main task of the judiciary, they should, however, not be omitted with regard to some supporting or auxiliary roles of the court staff.
-The requirement of consent from the data subject under Article 6 para.
-1 lit. a can often be the only basis for communication of personal data about the court employees or parties to a dispute to the media or on the website of the court.
+The other legal basis under Article 6 are less likely to be applicable, they should, however, not be omitted with regard to some roles of the court staff.
+The requirement of consent from the data subject (Article 6 para.
+1 lit. a) can often be the only basis for communication of personal data about the court employees or parties to a dispute to the media or on the website of the court.
 Consent may also be required for some detailed forms of analytical or statistical processing aimed at an increase of efficiency of the judicial system or better management of the court premises.
 It must, however, be noted, that the application of consent in the processing of personal data by judicial bodies is limited due to the imbalance of power.
 Similar issue of imbalance of power and therefore potentially not freely given and thereby invalid consent occurs with respect to the processing of personal data of court staff, as they are in employment relationship with the court (as data controller).